John Willcock: Political career

+Premier of Western Australia

 When the Labor party returned to power under Collier on 24 April 1933, Willcock resumed as Minister for Railways and Justice, and was also given the Education portfolio.
 He relinquished the Education portfolio on 26 March 1935, when he was reappointed deputy leader.
 On 19 August the following year, Collier stepped down as premier and leader of the Labor Party, and the following day Willcock was appointed his successor.
 Relinquishing the Railways and Justice portfolio, he took the offices of Premier, Treasurer and Minister for Forests.
 He dropped the Forests portfolio on 9 December 1943, but held the other offices for nearly nine years, resigning for reasons of ill health on 31 July 1945.
 During his time as Premier of Western Australia, Willcock represented Western Australia at the coronation of King George VI and Queen Elizabeth in May 1937.
 He was known for his "disarming modesty".

+Retirement

 After resigning as premier, Willcock retired to the backbenches until the general election of 15 March 1947, at which he did not re-contest his seat.
 He died on 7 June 1956 at St John of God Hospital, Subiaco, Western Australia, and was buried in Karrakatta Cemetery.

 John Willcock College (opened as John Willcock Senior High School), established in Geraldton in 1975, was named after Willcock until it was renamed Champion Bay Senior High School.

+Personal life

+In 1907, Willcock married Sicily Ann Stone, with whom he had six children.
+He was raised as a Methodist but converted to Catholicism in 1947.